ALPANNA-GH/Portfolio/README.md

 ## ⭐️ Show your support <a name="support"></a>

-Open for any suggestions and feedback
+Open for any suggestions or feedback

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Thanks for <a href="https://github.com/V-Blaze" target="_blank">V-Blaze</a> for valuable reviews
+Thanks for <a href="https://github.com/V-Blaze" target="_blank">My Reviewers</a> for valuable reviews

 <p align="right">(<a href="#readme-top">back to top</a>)</p>